jaalto/project--emacs-epackage-template/README.rst

     ...
 IF UPSTREAM USES VCS: the update will appear in directory ... epacakge/upstream and files are copied over the current sources.
-Be ... carefull to note all removed or new files.
+Be ... careful to note all removed or new files.
     ...
     ...
 IF UPSTREAM DOES NOT USE VCS: the new version of files are simply ... downloaded and old files are overwritten.